 It would be difficult to consume that much sodium in one concentrated bite.
 Instead, sodium intake adds up throughout the day.
 And based on estimates by the Centers for Disease Control and Prevention, less than 30 percent of the average Americans' daily intake comes from adding salt to food at the table.
 Salt in processed and ready-to-eat foods delivers the majority of sodium in our diets.

 Sodium is prevalent in many of the foods we eat and in excess can be harmful to our health.
 However, a number of studies show that decreasing sodium intake can lower blood pressure.
 Consuming less than 2,300 milligrams of sodium per day can have an additional impact of lowering blood pressure, especially when combined with the Dietary Approaches to Stop Hypertension, or DASH, eating plan, a fruit and vegetable-centered diet that is lower in sodium and fat.
-Good sources of potassium — an important mineral of the DASH diet which has been shown to help decrease blood pressure — include potatoes, sweet potatoes, bananas, apricots, beans, milk, yogurt, some fish and pork.
+Good sources of potassium — an important mineral of the DASH diet which has been shown to help decrease blood pressure — include potatoes, sweet potatoes, squash, beans and orange juice.

 Sodium's Hidden Sources

 Beware: Sodium isn't only in salty snacks or the table shaker.
 Many of the already prepared foods and meals you consume at restaurants, cafes and grab-and-go items at grocery stores have sodium, because it's an inexpensive way to add flavor and is an effective way to preserve foods.
 Even foods with low to moderate sodium content can lead to a high sodium diet if you consume too much of them.

 Topping the list for highest percentage of our daily sodium consumption are items such as bread, cold cuts and cured meats, pizza, fresh and processed poultry, soups, sandwiches (including burgers), cheese and pasta.

 How to Reduce Sodium Intake